AdobeDocs/app-builder/src/pages/guides/app_builder_guides/deployment/credential_rotation.md

 # secondly, you can use the --param flag more than once .. here we use the shortened version -p
 ➜ aio rt action update <action-name> -p <param-name> <param-value> -p <param-name> <param-value> -p <param-name> <param-value>
 ```

 <InlineAlert slots="text" />

-Very important!
-You must pass ALL parameters in a single `update` call.
-Any parameters not specified will disappear.
+It is critically important to pass all parameters in a single `update` call.
+Any parameters that are not specified will disappear.

-## Using a parameters file ( JSON )
+## Using a JSON parameters file

 You can also put your input values in a json file instead of typing them all into the command line.
-This applies to both `aio runtime action update` and `aio runtime package update`
+This applies to both the `aio runtime action update` and the `aio runtime package update`:

 ```bash
 # actionInputs.json